REGULAR SEMESTER HOURS (subject to change):

 Once you find a book at another institution that you would like to get, click on the book title to bring up more information about the book.
 On this page, there is a section titled "Get It".
 Click on the "Request" button in this section and then fill out the form.
 Our reference librarian will let you know when your book arrives.

-If you can't find what you are looking for in Primo, our reference librarian can try to find it for you somewhere else.
+If you cannot find what you are looking for in Primo, our reference librarian can try to find it for you somewhere else.
+However, make sure you have searched the other PASCAL libraries in Primo first by following the directions above.
+Resources found in Primo at other libraries must be requested through Primo and not the form below.
 Our Interlibrary Loan form is online through the link below.
 After you've submitted it, we will try our hardest to have your book delivered to the library in a few days.
 Then, you can pick it up at Circulation and check it out like any other book.
+However, this service may incur a shipping fee.

 If you need material you cannot find in our library, we can possibly find it for you!
 Just fill out this form.
 Once your item arrives, we will e-mail you and let you know.